|Learn how to develop a plan for communication to raise awareness about community issues and your organization's accomplishments.|

-- Comic books or other reading material - Reading matter that is intrinsically interesting to the target audience can be used to deliver a message through a story that readers are eager to follow, or simply through the compelling nature of the medium and its design.
+- Comic books or other reading material - Reading material that is interesting to the target audience can be used to deliver a message through a story that readers are eager to follow, or through the compelling nature of the medium and its design.

 - Internet sites - In addition to your organization's website, interactive sites like Facebook, Twitter, and YouTube are effective mediums for communication

 - Letters to the Editor

 - Presentations or presence at local events and local and national conferences, fairs, and other gatherings